IGNACIO MAÑÁ MESAS IS A SPANISH SAXOPHONIST AND COMPOSER WHO IS CURRENTLY BASED IN THE UK.

-He then received an offer and a scholarship from Chetham’s School of Music (Manchester, UK) to complete his academic and musical studies, where he studied saxophone and composition with Carl Raven and Jeremy Pike, respectively, during two years.
-At this school, he grew up as a performer and a composer, became very interested in conducting, and was awarded a High Merit in his Grade 8 piano.
-He offered solo recitals, premiered and conducted his compositions at some very prestigious venues, such as The Bridgewater Hall (Manchester), the Royal College of Music (London), The Arts Club (London) and The Stoller Hall.
-At the latter, regarded by many as Manchester’s finest new concert hall, he premiered and conducted his cantata ‘Sonetos del Amor Oscuro’ and performed as a soloist Glazunov’s Saxophone Concerto with Chetham’s Wind Band, in June and July 2017, respectively.
-During his time in Manchester, he performed with very important musicians such as pianist Leslie Howard and conductor Paul Mann, and he also premiered the piece ‘Aperture’ by Gavin Wayte for saxophone and electronics, as part of the New Music North West festival 2016.
-He was also successful in different competitions, becoming one out of six finalists at The Arts Club Karl Jenkins Classical Music Award 2017, winning the Second Prize at the ENKOR International Music Competition 2017 and being Highly Commended with his piece ‘Black Pictures’ at the BBC Proms Inspire Young Composers’ Competition 2017, Senior Category (17-18 years).
+He then received an offer and a scholarship from Chetham’s School of Music (in Manchester, UK) to continue his academic and musical studies.
+During his two years at this institution, he studied saxophone and composition with Carl Raven and Jeremy Pike, respectively, and offered solo recitals, premiered and conducted his compositions at such prestigious venues as the Bridgewater Hall and Stoller Hall (in Manchester), as well as the Royal College of Music and Arts Club (in London).
+Among these performances, he premiered and conducted his Cello Concerto and performed Glazunov’s Saxophone Concerto with Chetham’s Wind Band at the Stoller Hall.
+During his time in Manchester, Ignacio also performed with pianist Leslie Howard and conductor Paul Mann and premiered Gavin Wayte’s ‘Aperture’ as part of the New Music North West festival 2016.
+Furthermore, he was successful in different competitions, reaching the final of The Arts Club Karl Jenkins Classical Music Award 2017, winning Second Prize at the ENKOR International Music Competition 2017 and being Highly Commended with his piece ‘Black Pictures’ at the BBC Proms Inspire Young Composers’ Competition 2017, Senior Category (17-18 years).